waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
 - **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
 Deferring them is a critical process failure.
 - **Agent Trust is Mandatory:** I MUST trust my custom agents' advice, even if it contradicts my own intuition.
 Their purpose is to perform complex reasoning I cannot.
 If an agent is wrong, I must refine it, not ignore it.
-- **Confirmation Bias is Dangerous:** My `pathfinder` tool wasn't broken; my understanding of the map was.
+- **Tool Trust is Mandatory:** My `pathfinder` tool wasn't broken; my understanding of the map was.
 I assumed the tool was failing because it didn't match my visual interpretation. **Lesson:** Trust the tool's output over visual inspection, as it reads the ground-truth map data.
+- **Disprove Hypotheses:** I must actively try to prove my own assumptions wrong, not just seek confirmation.
+When I thought my pathfinder was broken, I should have tested the hypothesis "What if the tool is right and I'm wrong?"
+This would have revealed I was trapped much sooner.

 # II.
+Future Development Ideas
+- **Faint Strategist Agent:** A potential new agent could specialize in planning the most efficient way to black out.
+It would analyze the party, the opponent, and available moves to recommend the fastest sequence of faints.
+- **Map Connectivity Tool:** A computational tool (not an agent) to analyze the map XML and check for connectivity between two points, accounting for impassable tiles.
+This would be useful for definitively confirming if an area is isolated.

+# III.
 Game Mechanics & Battle Intel

 ## A. Tile Mechanics & Traversal Rules
 - **Ground/Impassable:** `ground` tiles are walkable, `impassable` tiles are solid walls.
 All objects (NPCs, items, signs) function as impassable walls, except for Pikachu.